mtc-20/tf_flask_react_app/README.md

-However, couldn't get this to work even locally.
-Weirdly, it did only after adding a GET request check - if anyone can explain that to me, would be nice :sweat:
+However, couldn't get this to work locally just from the post.
+Weirdly, it **did work** only after adding a `GET` request check - if anyone can explain that to me, would be nice :sweat:

-Still need to learn how react and flask communicate, I think there is something wrong with the urls/requests, but no clue how to debug...
+Still need to learn how react and flask communicate, I think there was something wrong with the urls/requests, but no clue how to debug...

+## Requirements

+## Model
+The model used is an image classification model trained on the FashionMNIST dataset using a simple CNN via TF2.6.

+Next will try to switch to a more meaningful model.